rhelsing/accord_documentation/team_values_overview.md

 https://www.youtube.com/watch?v=JjDsP5n2kSM (Jonathan Blow - How to program independent games)

-https://vimeo.com/108441214 (Greg Young - The art of destroying software) - *Note: He is kind of annoying, but the message is great!*
+https://vimeo.com/108441214 (Greg Young - The art of destroying software) - *Note: Yes, he is full of himself, but the message is important.*

 ##Documentation